Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: PROBLEM SETUP

 where $(x,y)$ denotes the position of the robot and $\theta$ denotes the orientation of the robot, which is the angle between the heading direction of the robot and the $x-$axis. $v$ and $\omega$ denote, respectively, the linear velocity and the angular velocity of the robot, which are the control inputs.
 The position and the orientation of the robot are continuously available to the controller.
+The robot has to track a given reference trajectory which satisfies the following model,